This article contains the following information

 - by School District

 The information about schools in Global Link is only accurate if we all work together to keep it current.
-If you see information that is incorrect, PLEASE correct it or ask your regional field staff to update it on your behalf.
+If you see information that is missing or incorrect, PLEASE correct it or ask your School Partnerships Coordinator staff person to update it on your behalf.
 Thank you for your help!

 In order to look up an individual school in Global Link, go to the Organization section of Global Link and type in the name of the school in the English Name field: